FiloSottile/gvt/README.md

     You can imagine what `gvt update` and `gvt delete` do.

   * No need to change how you build your project!
     `gvt` downloads packages to `./vendor/...`.
-With `GO15VENDOREXPERIMENT=1` the stock Go compiler will find and use those dependencies automatically (without import path or GOPATH changes).
+The stock Go compiler will find and use those dependencies automatically without import path rewriting or GOPATH changes.
+    (Go 1.6+, or Go 1.5 with `GO15VENDOREXPERIMENT=1` set required.)

   * No need to manually chase, copy or cleanup dependencies!
     `gvt` works recursively as you would expect, and lets you update vendored dependencies.
 It also